Key information

 Pricing

-- Early Career Researchers: Free - In line with EPSRC funding policy, the cost is covered for academic researchers who meet the definition of an Early Career Researcher (Post Doctoral Research Assistants (PDRAs), early career academic staff within the first three years of their academic appointment, or PhD students within 12 months of completion who are exploring a future career in the ORE sector), and are part of our network.
-There will be no charge for Early Career Researchers to attend a Masterclass, but they will be responsible for covering expenses such as travel and accommodation.
+- Eligible Early Career Researchers: Free - In line with EPSRC funding policy, the cost is covered for UK-based academic researchers who meet the definition of an Early Career Researcher (Post Doctoral Research Assistants (PDRAs), early career academic staff within the first three years of their academic appointment, or PhD students within 12 months of completion who are exploring a future career in the ORE sector), and are part of our network.
+There will be no charge for eligible Early Career Researchers to attend a Masterclass, but they will be responsible for covering expenses such as travel and accommodation.

 Included in your day